 The recommendation of the department would be to pursue full licensure with a teacher training institution as a teacher of something related to your undergraduate major -- taking only that course work that applies directly to being licensed in that area.
 Then (concurrently if feasible) pursue whatever other course work we'd require for full licensure as a school library media specialist.
 You'd then have two licenses-- an important bulwark against future cutbacks that could conceivably affect you negatively should you have only the one license.

-If you have a valid Minnesota teaching license and, possibly, prior course work that could apply, set up a "contract" with the licensure adviser that specifies the courses you will need to complete in order for SCSU's Information Media Department to certify you as a Library Media Specialist.
+If you have a valid Minnesota teaching license, and\or prior course work that could apply, set up a "contract" with the licensure adviser that specifies the courses you will need to complete in order for SCSU's Information Media Department to certify you as a Library Media Specialist.

 Here is a link to the licensure program plan options for those already in possession of a teaching license.
 For those NOT in possession of a teaching license, here is a link to a basic licensure/degree program planning grid.

 What classes do I need?
 How long will it take to obtain licensure?
 How do I register?
 How much will it cost?

 For someone with no previous preparation (courses and other relevant experiences other than those required for initial teacher licensure) and seeking certification through us, the complete sequence would be 31 semester credits in 12 courses.
 These courses' objectives and content are "mapped" onto the competencies spelled out in licensure rule.

 Library Media Specialist licensure does not require a master’s degree, though many seek out the degree given the number of courses involved, and we encourage that course of action since it's "only" 6-9 credits more of course work.

 If you took 3 to 4 courses per semester (9-12 crs.), you could finish in less than two years through regular semesters and summers.
 Course schedules for upcoming semesters can be found at 2012-2015 Course Plan.